Conservation

 • Habitat Assessment

-With more than 13,000 acres set aside by Great Parks as natural areas, managing for the widest biodiversity is a challenge.
+With more than 80% of our Great Parks' total acreage set aside as natural areas, managing for the widest biodiversity is a challenge.
 To understand the various habitats and help us prioritize our resources, Great Parks has embarked on an ambitious series of biological surveys to evaluate aquatic and terrestrial habitat.
 The surveys are based on using indicator species to tell us the relative health of each habitat.
 An indicator species is a plant or animal whose presence or absence in an area indicates certain environmental conditions.

 Assessment sites are randomly selected in each of Great Parks’ habitats, where we identify the species present and their abundance.
 We assign a measurable value to each site and rank them to identify those areas most in need of protection or improvement.
 This process will help Great Parks provide habitat for a wider variety of plants and animals.